jmbucknall/EZDSL/ezdsl.md

 more memory, will have equivalent insert times and delete times, and will have comparable (amortized) search times.

-Like TLinkList and TDList, the skip list has two special positions: before all the data objects and after all the data objects.
+Like `TLinkList` and `TDList`, the skip list has two special positions: before all the data objects and after all the data objects.

 To grasp how it works, start with a classic doubly linked list where